Shaping EU Missions: bridging the gap between geoscience and policy

 - Adapting to climate change, including societal transformation

 - Healthy oceans, seas, coastal and inland waters

 Encompassing a large number of scientific disciplines, the geosciences play an important role in all of the EU Missions as well as many policy decisions, including but not limited to, those related to climate change, natural hazards, energy, agriculture and ocean health.
 This event was therefore not only an opportunity for researchers and policymakers to discuss the specific issues within each of the Missions, but also to assess how greater collaboration between the two communities can be achieved to overcome societies biggest challenges.

 A participant-driven approach

-A high-level panel focusing on the importance of science-policy collaboration will kick-off the event and be followed by roundtables allowing participants to select their EU Mission topic of interest, network with other participants and discuss specific issues.
+A high-level panel focusing on the importance of science-policy collaboration kicked-off the event and was followed by roundtables allowing participants to select their EU Mission topic of interest, network with other participants and discuss specific issues.

 Confirmed high-level speakers

 - Jean-Pierre Bourguignon, President of the European Research Council

 - Gesine Meißner, Member of the Mission Board for ‘Healthy Oceans, Seas, Coastal and Inland Waters’, former Member of the European Parliament